GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

  * @retval - @ref `DRIVER_STATUS_ERROR_BUSY`: Timer counter is running
 ```

-Parameter documentation must be specific to that parameter.
-Do not combine
+- Document each parameter on its own — never combine several parameters
-several parameters into one Accepted Values block, and do not omit a finite
+  into one Accepted Values block.
-selector/range list when the API defines one.
-Status lists must match the
+- Never omit a finite selector/range list when the API defines one.
+- The `@retval` list must match the implementation exactly, including
-implementation, including distinct null-pointer, invalid-argument, state,
-busy, and timeout paths.
+  distinct null-pointer, invalid-argument, state, busy, and timeout paths.

-## Structure Doxygen Layout
+## 1.4 Structure Doxygen Layout

 Document every public and private structure with `@struct` using the public
-typedef name, followed by one complete Doxygen block per member.
-Every member
+typedef name.
+Every member needs one complete block containing:
-block must contain:

 1. A focused `@brief` explaining the member's semantic role.
-2. An `Accepted Values:` list for writable configuration/input members, or an
+2. An `Accepted Values:` list (writable/config members) or `Expected Values:`
-   `Expected Values:` list for observation/output members.
+   list (observation/output members).
-3. Explicit symbolic values when the vocabulary is finite; do not hide the
+3. Explicit symbolic values when the vocabulary is finite — never hide the
    valid set behind vague prose.
-4. `@memberof` naming the public typedef that owns the member.
+4. `@memberof` naming the owning public typedef.

-Use this layout:

 ```c
 /**